devzendo/transputer-emulator/README.md

 Project started around 19/08/2005, with a long hiatus.

-In active development.
+In active development:
+* Converting the NodeServer to be IServer compatible.
+Similarly, "Hello World".

 Roadmap
 -------
 First release:
 * Ported to macOS (El Capitan +), Linux (Ubuntu 16.04, Ubuntu 18.04, CentOS 7.6, Raspbian Stretch), Windows 10.
-* A Cross Platform system that can run "Hello World" (via my NodeServer implementation).
+* A Cross Platform system that can run "Hello World" (via my NodeServer (custom protocol) implementation).

 Second release:
-* Convert the NodeServer to be iServer compatible.
+* Convert the NodeServer to be IServer compatible.
 Similarly, "Hello World".
 * Converting older C code (that's not very portable) to C++11(+) (that hopefully is).

 Third release: